 - Refer to innovated shared story map. - Use shared writing techniques to model transferring a section of the map at a time into writing with the children.
 Focus on skills - exclamation marks and verbs with suffixes added, where no spelling change is needed to the root word.
-Also model the use of ongoing skills including: events in order; full stops and capital letters; finger spaces; clear beginning, - Children complete their own section of writing each day, referring to their own story maps and composing and middle and end.
+Also model the use of ongoing skills including: events in order, full stops and capital letters; finger spaces; clear beginning, - Children complete their own section of writing each day, referring to their own story maps and composing and middle and end.
 Model and revise the use of formulaic phrases particularly at the beginning and end of their writing.

 Continue this pattern over several days until the outcomes are completed.
+Use AFL, marking and feedback to adjust shared writing focus daily.